Skip to content

 OWASP for AI Security

-OWASP's AI security work — produced by the OWASP GenAI Security project — is the de-facto generative AI security baseline.
-It is maintained by a community of security engineers, ML researchers, and LLM application practitioners under the OWASP Foundation.
+OWASP's AI security work — produced by the OWASP GenAI Security Project — is a widely referenced generative AI security baseline maintained by a community of security engineers, ML researchers, and LLM application practitioners under the OWASP Foundation.

-Two Top 10 lists anchor the project.
-Both are in active use across enterprise AI programs:
+Two Top 10 taxonomies anchor the project.
+Both are in active use across enterprise AI programmes:

 Which list should you use?